jju/stubbl/matches/gcxi-07-ghkd.md

 Pick: Even

 The Dynamo are bringing in a bunch of scrubs to take on the Hounds in this divisional battle.
 It's a weird move.
 The whole match was about the Hounds' lesser players showing off against the Dynamo's nobodies.
-It meant [[ziba]] only got one touchdown but [[Ravil]] got some decent reps in.
+It meant [[ziba]] only got one touchdown but [[ravil]] got some decent reps in.

 > Weather: Nice
 > Toss: KD-Receive